mlabaj/tabrec-dataset/README.md

 * [TabRec extension](https://github.com/martin-svk/tabrec)
 * [TabRec server API](https://github.com/martin-svk/tabrec-api)

 Usage observations cover a period of March 2015 to July 2015.
 The recommendation observations cover a period of April 2015 to July 2015, individual recommendations were added gradually.
-There are two files available, one [tab interaction indicator/browser action recommendation] observation per line, with the following fields:
+There are two files available, one [tab interaction indicator/browser action recommendation] observation per line, with the following variables:

-## Usage log
+### Usage log

-### timestamp
+#### timestamp

 Timestamp of tab interaction indicator observation.

-### user
+#### user

 Anonymized GUID of a user.

-### session_id
+#### session_id

 Identifier of user's browsing session.

-### event
+#### event

 * TAB_CREATED - New tab was opened
 * TAB_REMOVED - Tab was closed